karavindrao/aravindrk.github.io/about.markdown

 I am also greatly interested in teaching.
 I am an enthusiastic runner.
 I enjoy cricket, cooking, and chai.

-It's my firm belief that bowlers win you [test matches](https://en.wikipedia.org/wiki/Test_cricket).
+It is my firm belief that bowlers win you [test matches](https://en.wikipedia.org/wiki/Test_cricket).
 All other beliefs are subject to change.